About the Canadian PA Blog

 - Helpful content to help you develop your PA career wherever you are in the journey, including tips on Pre-PA Admissions, resources for current PA students & tools for practising PAs.

 - Support and answers to your questions over in our Facebook Community for Canadian Pre-PA Students.

-- Coverage of any significant happenings in the PA community with regards to advocacy and PA education (e.g. conferences, new advocacy initiatives, deadlines for admissions) through blog posts and letters written once a month to subscribers on our email list.
+- Coverage of any significant happenings in the PA community with regards to advocacy and PA education (e.g. conferences, new advocacy initiatives, deadlines for admissions) through blog posts and letters written once a month to our email subscribers

 Each post is written with detail, research, with goal of clarifying any questions.
 If we didn’t answer a particular question feel free to post in the comment section of any blog post.

 Unlock the resource library and take advantage of free newsletter-only content delivered to your inbox!